FOR BETTER OR FOR WORSE

-Over these past four years, I’ve had to hunker down, and its hardened my insides.
-I want to shake off the resentment and hurt, because they’ve left me hollow inside.
+Over these past four years, I’ve had to hunker down, and it’s hardened my insides.
+I want to shake off the resentment and hurt because they’ve left me hollow inside.
 Like I’ve lost a part of myself along the way.

-God has pulled me to the edge of something new, something that He wanted to do that has changed not only me, but also our family from the inside out.
+God has pulled me to the edge of something new.
+Something that He wanted to do that has changed not only me but also our family from the inside out.
 Because we’re in this together, “For better or for worse.”

 I don’t have all the answers.
 There are days when I still find it hard to see beyond this heavily rutted path we’re walking.
-Yet when I look at life from the side of gratitude, I can see how He’s helped me though what I thought would have wiped me out.
+Yet when I look at life from the side of gratitude, I can see how He’s helped me through what I thought would have wiped me out.

 I have found joy in my weakest moments.
 In the caregiving that has left me fatigued and broken, I have discovered laughter.
 And I’ve found the simplicity of living life in the now instead of wishing for what’s around the next corner.

 For joy is a matter of my heart, not the quality of my life.

 Teresa is a mom, wife and founder of Power of Modesty.
 As a former teen model, she understands the struggles women, young and older, face when it comes to self image.
 Teresa speaks to groups, teaching that God is faithful in His love, goes after us at our worst, and keeps after us until we see who we are in Him.